 As North Dakota students (grades 9-12) advanced to higher grades, they were more likely to have engaged in binge alcohol use (Figure 4).
-Compared to 2005, North Dakota's recent binge drinking prevalence increased slightly among 10th and 12th graders, decreased substantially among 11th graders, and had no change among 9th graders (YRBS, 2008).
+North Dakota's recent binge drinking prevalence was higher than the U.S. prevalence rate for each grade.
+From 2007 to 2009, North Dakota's recent binge drinking prevalence decreased among 9th, 10th and 12th graders, but increased among 11th graders (YRBS, 2009).